Finished your workout now what: Sauna or Jacuzzi?

 Saunas and Jacuzzis: How They Work

+Most people prefer a wet, or steam sauna.
 The inside of the sauna may feature wood walls and benches made from white aspen, cedar, hemlock, or spruce.
 Saunas feature a heat source at an extremely high temperature.
 Water is splashed over the rocks (or heat source) and evaporates quickly, causing a hot steam to permeate the room.
 In a dry sauna, the heat source is not splashed with water; it’s a steamless atmosphere.

 The mechanics of a Jacuzzi are a bit more complex.
 The water level in the tub must be higher than the jets and the intake valve.
 A pump rapidly draws water into the valves while the pump’s motor creates varying degrees of force to expel the water from the jets.
 Sometimes the pressure can be controlled by a movable ring around the jet.

 In the sauna, your body perspires in heat and humidity, and the perspiration evaporates.
 If there is less difference in the temperature between your body and the environment, it’s more difficult for the perspiration to evaporate, so the heart pumps harder to boost your blood supply, sending hot blood to your muscles and the skin’s surface in an effort to cool it.
 The blood vessels in the surface dilate, making your skin red.
 If you are pregnant, ask your doctor before using a sauna.